Pyrotherium

-Pyrotherium ('fire beast') is an extinct genus of South American ungulate, of the order Pyrotheria, that lived in what is now Argentina and Bolivia, during the Late Oligocene.
+Pyrotherium (from Ancient Greek πῦρ (pûr), meaning "fire", and θηρίον (theríon), meaning "beast") is an extinct genus of South American ungulates in the order Pyrotheria, that lived in what is now Argentina and Bolivia during the Late Oligocene.
 It was named Pyrotherium because the first specimens were excavated from an ancient volcanic ash deposit.
 Fossils of the genus have been found in the Deseado and Sarmiento Formations of Argentina and the Salla Formation of Bolivia.